AcademySoftwareFoundation/OpenRV/docs/build_system/config_macos.md

 In that case, you can create one with this command `ln -s python3 $(dirname $(which python3))/python`.

 ## Install the python requirements

+See the **Using a Python Virtual Environment** in `README.md` in the root directory before running any of the commands in this section.
+Python packages should be installed inside of a virtual environment.

 Some of the RV build scripts requires extra python packages.
 They can be installed using the requirements.txt at the root of the repository.